sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 ## Step 6 — Access Sourcegraph with a browser

-Copy the `ip` address created by your server and access it with a web browser of your choice.
+Copy the IP address created by your server and access it with a web browser of your choice.
 The link leads to a page that lets you create an account to start using Sourcegraph.

 ![Sourcegraph sign up and login page](/tutorial-images/sourcegraph-login-page.png)

 After a successful installation of Sourcegraph with Docker Compose, you can [create a Sourcegraph Account](https://learn.sourcegraph.com/how-to-create-a-sourcegraph-account ).

-## Next Steps:
+## Next steps:

 Now that you have Sourcegraph installed and you also have a Sourcegraph account, you can start testing out Sourcegraph commands by looking at our [cheat sheet](https://learn.sourcegraph.com/sourcegraph-cheat-sheet), if you are not already familiar with Sourcegraph’s search commands.

 Alternatively, you may want to [add your private repositories to Sourcegraph](https://learn.sourcegraph.com/how-to-add-private-code-repositories-to-sourcegraph).

-Our tutorials [docs](https://learn.sourcegraph.com/) provide useful guides on how to use Sourcegraph effectively.
+Our [tutorials](https://learn.sourcegraph.com/) provide useful guides on how to use Sourcegraph effectively.
 You can learn more about Sourcegraph by looking at our product [docs](https://docs.sourcegraph.com/).